emonsingha209/SHARPENERS/README.md

 * Online resources for current students, including course materials and assignment submissions
 * Campus events and news updates
 * Admissions information
+* Responsive website.
+Can be access from any device.
 ## Requirements
 * An internet-connected device, such as a computer, tablet, or smartphone
 * A web browser, such as Google Chrome, Mozilla Firefox, or Safari